<back

 A "How To" guide for the lazy gardener :)

-This section of the site has two features, the first is a step by step bed installtion and the second are some examples of established beds installed several years ago here on our site.
+This section of the site has two features, the first is a step by step bed installation, and the second are some examples of established beds installed several years ago here on our site.
 The success of those beds prompted this step by step demonstration to teach others how to get these incredible results with very little effort.

 Here's a direct link to the established bed section or you page through the demo and get there too :)

 If you've ever wanted your gardens to be play space when you feel like it instead of a second job that requires regular attention then read on!
-I've been using this technique since I discovered it several years ago and have the beds to prove my claim!
+I've been using this technique since I discovered it years ago and have the beds to prove my claim!
 Al Funke

 If you'd like to see a larger version of any of the pictures just click on them to open an 800x600 version in a new window.